quocanhto85/Object-based-Visual-SLAM/README.md

   - YOLO-format conversion
   - Data augmentation and training setup

+  > **Note**: The `SLAM.ipynb` file is too large to display directly in the GitHub repository interface.
+Please download the raw file to inspect and run it locally.

 - `VSLAM_Colab_Training.ipynb` — Extended notebook for:
-  - Traning and Evaluating on BDD100K and KITTI
+  - Training and Evaluating on BDD100K and KITTI

 ## Setup Instructions